kjmcenteeusa/WeatherReport/WeatherReport_readme.txt

 For some reason, the code
-chops off the first three lines of the weather reports, but the subsequent weather reports are
+chops off the first three lines of the first weather report, but the subsequent weather reports are
 OK.